yahayuta/pygame_samples/README.md

 The player can choose between Rock (R), Paper (P), and Scissors (S), and the computer makes a random choice.
 The winner is then displayed on the screen for a brief moment before restarting the game.
 https://chat.openai.com/share/a422e608-7ab8-4c64-adab-1745522c795e

+## torpedo_attack
+go to `torpedo_attack` directory and type `python main.py` then you will see game window popup.
+hit any key to fire torpedo to aim enemy ship moving from left to right.